lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 Here, the delay is specified in the call to `schedule()` within the target language code.
 Notice that in the diagram, a logical action is shown as a triangle with an **L**.
 Logical actions are always scheduled within a reaction of the reactor that declares the action.

+The time argument to the `schedule()` function is required to be non-negative.
+If it is zero, then the action will be scheduled one **microstep** later.
+See [Superdense Time](/docs/handbook/superdense-time).

+<div class="lf-c">

 The arguments to the `schedule()` function are the action named `a` and a time.
 The action `a` has to be declared as an effect of the reaction in order to reference it in the call to `schedule()`.
 If you fail to declare it as an effect (after the `->` in the reaction signature), then you will get an error message.

-The time argument to the `schedule()` function is required to be non-negative.
-If it is zero, then the action will be scheduled one **microstep** later.
-See [Superdense Time](#superdense-time) below.

-<div class="lf-c">

 The time argument to the `schedule()` function has data type `interval_t`, which, with the exception of some embedded platforms, is a C `long long`.
 A collection of convenience macros is provided like the `MSEC` macro above to specify time values in a more readable way.
 The provided macros are `NSEC`, `USEC` (for microseconds), `MSEC`, `SEC`, `MINUTE`, `HOUR`, `DAY`, and `WEEK`.
 You may also use the plural of any of these, e.g. `WEEKS(2)`.